 The collection includes over eight hundred photographic artworks, which feature portraits of East Londoners in varying contexts.
 This includes works from Martin Usborne’s series 'I've Lived in East London for 86 ½ Years' a project which focuses on the character and everyday life of Joseph Markovitch, a local East Londoner who was born by Old Street roundabout in 1927 (featured left).

-Dais provided several hundred photo books across the hotel’s 267 guest rooms, which includes the title 'Makers of East London’, a book which documents the studios and practices of craftspeople re-establishing traditional disciplines in the East End.
+Dais provided several hundred photo books across the hotel’s 267 guest rooms, which included the title 'Makers of East London’, a book which documents the studios and practices of craftspeople re-establishing traditional disciplines in the East End.

 In the bedrooms a leaning 'artwork wall' features, including a selection of framed photographic prints and photo books.